 To keep yourself from getting hookworms, always wear shoes when going outside or slippers when visiting the beach.
 Never forget to wear gloves when gardening, cleaning the yard, or doing any activity that involves handling soil.

 Additionally, remove feces around your home area daily to prevent your pet from coming into contact with infected fecal matter.
 If you have a dog, keep a close eye on them during walks or their play sessions at the dog park and make sure that they don’t come near another animal’s feces.

 Again, you can talk to your veterinarian about monthly preventatives.
 In addition to preventing worm infestations, they also repel various kinds parasites, including fleas, ticks, and mosquitoes.

-Unlike roundworms and hookworms, tapeworms are spread through the ingestion of infected fleas—both in animals and humans.
-However, when a dog or cat scratches themselves, they may also accidentally squish a tapeworm-carrying flea and allow the parasite to come out onto their fur.
+Tapeworms are slightly different than roundworms and hookworms, they are spread through the ingestion of infected fleas.
+This goes for both animals and humans.
+However, when a cat or dog scratches themselves, they may also accidentally quisk a tapeworm-carrying flea and allow the parasite to come out onto their fur.

-By petting an infected animal, a person could pick up and ingest tapeworm eggs and larvae if they eat without washing their hands.
-That’s why toddlers are at a higher risk of contracting the parasite—they have a tendency to put things or their fingers inside their mouths.
+A person can easily pick up and ingest tapeworm eggs and larvae by petting an infected animal and not washing their hands before eating or touching their mouth.
+That is why toddlers are at a higher risk for contracting the parasite because they have a tendency to put objects or their fingers inside their mouths.

 To prevent a tapeworm infestation in your home, make sure that your pet remains free of fleas.
 As we mentioned earlier, monthly worm preventatives don’t only repel worms but other parasites as well, including fleas.
 In addition, make thorough handwashing a regular routine both inside and outside the household, especially if you and your family love physically interacting with animals.